albertofilice/ztp-gitops-provisioning/README.md

 Optimized for Single node OpenShift (SNO) and Three node OpenShift.
 For our use-case we implemented a SNO scenario.

 In RHACM, you will need to configure channels that contain URLs and secrets to connect to Git and subscriptions that contain paths, branches or tags that are forwarded to Git.
-The entire configuration will be imploded using the power of [kustomize](https://kustomize.io/).
+The entire configuration will be implemented using the power of [kustomize](https://kustomize.io/).

 The base directory is used as a template and contains all global information, in the overlay folder there will be a folder for each SNO, containing all specific configurations.

 # SNO Installation steps

+All the following steps are executed automatically via assisted-installer and Red Hat Advanced Cluster Management, so the list is only for explaining purpose and no manual actions are required in order to perform the Single Node OpenShift installation:

 1. The assisted installer generate an ISO Image used for discovery
 2. Mount of Discovery ISO using redfish API.